 Fidelity of program implementation.
 Fidelity of program-level implementation was measured using teacher attendance for VPD and VMC sessions, as well as evidence that curricula materials were mailed to teachers.
-The fidelity of implementation for each program component was analyzed separately for the 2017-18 and 2018-19 school years.
-Teachers were excluded from the fidelity sample if (a) they did not attend any of the VPD training sessions; (b) they (or their schools) withdrew from the study; or (c) they left their schools.
-In both study years, LISTO failed to meet the criterion for high fidelity as determined by teacher participation in the VPD and VMC sessions, with 80% and 74% of teachers attending 90% of VPD and VMC sessions that were offered and attending all four VMC sessions that were offered.
-Because not all LISTO teachers attended the VMD and VPD sessions with the regularity that was required for a high level of fidelity, this could have contributed to a lack of positive effects on student and teacher outcomes.
-Curricula materials, on the other hand, did meet its intended level of fidelity, as 100% of schools with participating LISTO teachers received the materials.
+The fidelity of implementation for each program component was analyzed separately for each of the four study years.
+Teachers were excluded from the fidelity sample if (a) they did not attend any of the VPD training sessions, (b) they (or their schools) withdrew from the study, or (c) they left their schools.
+In all four study years, implementation of LISTO failed to meet the criterion for high fidelity as determined by participation in the VPD and VMC sessions at the teacher and school levels.
+The 90% attendance rate equates to an extremely high threshold for attending the VPD and VMC sessions that were offered.
+Because not all LISTO teachers attended the VMC and VPD sessions with the regularity that was required for a high level of fidelity, this could have contributed to a lack of positive effects on student and teacher outcomes.
+Receipt of curricula materials, on the other hand, did meet its intended level of fidelity, as 100% of schools with participating LISTO teachers received the materials.

 Perceived program quality.
 Perceived quality of the program was captured by teacher surveys and focus groups, which gathered teacher perceptions about the VPD, VMC, and curricula components.
 Teacher perceptions of the program were overwhelmingly positive.
 Responses collected from surveys and focus groups indicated that the VPD and VMC sessions were extremely useful and beneficial for teachers of all backgrounds and years of experience.
-The LISTO-provided curricula was particularly appreciated by first-year teachers because it provided a clear structure and pacing guide for the class.
+First-year teachers particularly appreciated the LISTO-provided curricula because it provided a clear structure and pacing guide for the class.
 Although some teachers reported issues with the pacing and technology, participants agreed that the trainings were of high quality.